 How You Can Help Your Crying Baby

 Babies can cry a lot.
 Crying is the only way that they are able to tell you what they need.
 They are not crying to be disobedient.
 They are simply too young to understand your words.
-When babies cry, they are sending you a message that they are either hungry, sleepy, need a diaper change or they are just uncomfortable.
-Learn more about the reasons babies may cry, ways you can help, and how to cope by and to visit the Period of Purple Crying® website, click here.
+When babies cry, they are sending you a message that they are either hungry, sleepy, need a diaper change, or are just uncomfortable.
+Learn more about the reasons babies may cry, ways you can help, and how to cope by clicking here and visiting the Period of Purple Crying® website, click here.

 Safe Sleep

-Babies under the age of 1 are safest when they sleep alone, on their back and in a crib (ABC.) to view a list of safe sleep tips.
+Babies under the age of 1 are safest when they sleep alone, on their back, and in a crib (ABC.)
+Click here to view a list of safe sleep tips.
 You can also click here to watch a video and learn more about how to keep your infant safe while sleeping.
 Visit the Safe Sleep Kansas website for more great information at www.safesleepkansas.org.

-This publication contains news, updates and other information specifically for child care programs within the counties of our service delivery area in eastern Kansas.
-A new edition is mailed and posted online each quarter. to view the latest Regional News for helpful information for you and your child care program.
+This e-newsletter contains news, updates, and other information specifically for child care programs within the counties of our service delivery area in eastern Kansas.
+A new edition is emailed weekly.
+Click here to sign up to receive the Sandbox e-newsletter.